sigridjineth/sigridjineth/README.md

 👋 Hi!
 Welcome to my GitHub place for those who pass by as a stranger or my acquaintance.

-I am a Software Engineer specializing in web backend and system core engineering (but not limited to), pursuing a foundation in mathematics degree in college degree program in Seoul, South Korea.
+I am a Software Engineer specializing in web backend and system core engineering (but not limited to), pursuing a foundation in mathematics degree in a college program at [Kyung Hee University](https://maths.khu.ac.kr/) located in Seoul, South Korea.
 My keen interest in Golang and Rust with a solid understanding of traditional backend engineering sets me apart.

 In addition to the technical prowess, I enjoy writing educational materials and engaging in public speaking and technical writing to help fellow developers gain an understanding of software concepts.